chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

 1. In the **Label** box, optionally enter a user-friendly label for the variable.
 This will appear next to the fields where users can enter a value for the variable.
 1. Select the variable type from the **Type** list:
     * **Text**: A string of letters or numbers
+    * **Drop-down list box**: A drop-down list of selectable values that can be reordered and can contain duplicates
     * **Password**: A password
     * **Checkbox**: A true or false value (Boolean)
     * **Number**: An integer